MQCybersec/mqcybersec-website/src/content/writeups/picoctf-trickster.md

 ![start.png](images/picoctf/trickster/start.png)

 Playing around, we can uncover some of the inner workings of the app.
-The file must *contain* `.png`.
+The file name must *contain* `.png`.
 ```
 Error: File name does not contain '.png'.
 ```